scylladb/scylladb/docs/cql/ddl.rst

 The ``replication`` property is mandatory and must at least contains the ``'class'`` sub-option, which defines the replication strategy class to use.
 The rest of the sub-options depend on what replication strategy is used.
-By default, Scylla supports the following ``'class'``:
+By default, ScyllaDB supports the following ``'class'``:

 .. _replication-strategy: